ethanwang4/MMM-Bengali/README.md

 # MMM-Bengali

-This module is for [MagicMirror2](https://docs.magicmirror.builders/)..
+This module is designed for [MagicMirror2](https://docs.magicmirror.builders/).
 It cyclically displays Bengali words, Bengali pronunciations, and English translations.

 ## Screenshot